What’s the average conveyancing fees?

 As there are fewer costs involved, you’ll probably be asked for a small amount upfront with the rest being paid throughout the conveyancing process.
 You should receive a final bill on completion.

-As with anything in life, it’s best to compare a few detailed quotes.
+As with anything in life, it’s best to compare a few detailed quotes to find what the average conveyancing fees are.
 Don’t automatically choose the most expensive or cheapest.
 Instead, look for a conveyancer who provides value for money.

 Consider how detailed their quote is, as well as their ability to answer emails or questions.
 It’s worth reading the small print and asking if you don’t understand anything covered.
 It’s worth knowing exactly what you’re paying for.